mateuszwozniak/snipper/Readme.md

-This plugin is currently under heavy development!!!
+Main file is under heavy development, so don't be afraid when you read it :)